yongler/Peggle-clone/README.md

     - Load button
         - When load button is tapped with level name indicated, it should load the associated level
         - When load button is tapped with level name not indicated, it should load the default "peggle.data"
+        - When board is failed to load, alert should be given to user
+        - when loading board that is saved from another device, it is not guaranteed to work
     - Save button
         - When save button is tapped with level name ("levelname") indicated, it should save the level with the level name as "levelname.data"
         - When save button is tapped with level name not indicated, it should save with the default name "peggle.data"
+        - Warning should be given to user if saving a level with a name that exists
+        - User should not be able to overwrite default sample boards
+        - When saving same board with different name, it should be saved with different name (2 board exists)
+        - when saving with very long names or non ascii characters, it should save
     - Reset button
         - When reset button is tapped, game area is cleared.